vxgmichel/icalepcs-workshop/slideshow.md

  * PR merged in develop branch  (reviewed and approved).

  * develop  branch merged into master at each release.

-> Make develop branch as default branch in github
+ * develop branch as default branch in github
 ---

 Unit-testing.